Sealing Your Basement From Moisture: Affordable DIY Solutions

 Concrete and Silicate Waterproofing

-Waterproof coating and sealers are available for all types of interior walls.
+Waterproof coatings and sealers are available for all types of interior walls.
 Concrete waterproof coating is suitable for unpainted concrete and masonry walls.
-It has to be applied with a heavy brush with bristles made of Tampico, a natural fiber.
+It must be applied with a heavy brush with bristles made of natural fiber called Tampico.

-Silicate-based concrete sealers are also meant for unpainted and unsealed walls.
+You can also use silicate-based concrete sealers for unpainted and unsealed walls.
 After applying two coats of this sealer with a brush or roller, you can paint over it.

 Waterproofing Paint

-Another inside option is waterproofing paint, which is similar to regular wall paint.
+Another inside option is waterproofing paint, similar to regular wall paint.
 To be effective, it must have a thicker application than ordinary paint.
-That means you will need at least double the quantity of paint you would normally use.
-One advantage is that it can be applied over surfaces that have already been painted.
-The cost is in the range of $30-$50 per gallon.
+That means you will need at least double the quantity of paint.
+You can apply waterproofing paint over painted surfaces.

-While you’re at the hardware store, be sure to get some polyurethane caulk to fill small cracks and gaps before applying the coating or sealer.
+While at the hardware store, get some polyurethane caulk to fill small cracks and gaps before applying the coating or sealer.
 Check for leaks where the walls meet the floor.
 A double layer of waterproof coating at this spot is a good idea.

 Some cracks and holes are too large to be filled with caulk and paint.
 Use hydraulic cement to plug those up.
-Hydraulic cement is used because it sets up wet and expands to ensure a good fit.
-After you’ve filled the crack/hole with hydraulic cement you can paint.
+Hydraulic cement sets up wet and expands to ensure a good fit.
+After you’ve filled the crack/hole with hydraulic cement, you can paint.

 Exterior Walls

-If you choose to waterproof the exterior of walls, you’ll need to dig all around the house up to the depth of the foundation walls.
-Then use a waterproof coating much like you would on the interior.
+If you choose to waterproof the exterior walls, you’ll need to dig all around the house up to the depth of the foundation walls.
+Then, use a waterproof coating, much like you would on the interior.

-In severe cases, you’ll want to use a membrane and drainage panels.
+You’ll want to use a membrane and drainage panels in severe cases.
 The panels must lead to an exterior drain at the bottom of the foundation and divert the water into a storm drain.
 This work is beyond most do-it-yourselfers and you may want to call in a professional.

 Importance of Proper Drainage